Manu343726/Manu343726.github.io/_posts/2015-08-10-user-friendly-cpp14-concepts.md

 ## Worm

-Worm is the codename of my readable concepts library. *I'm open for name suggestions*.
+Worm is the codename of my user friendly concepts library. *I'm open for name suggestions*.

 It is focused on defining concepts in a declarative way, plus storing information about the requirements of the concept applied to a type.